A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Results

-\textbf{Overall Evaluation.} The model demonstrates superior musculoskeletal risk classification with an accuracy approaching 94\%.
-However, because accuracy alone can be misleading in multiclass settings, especially if class distribution is imbalanced, we further consider Cohen’s Kappa and the Matthews Correlation Coefficient (MCC), both of which are 93\%.
+The model demonstrates superior musculoskeletal risk classification with an accuracy approaching 94\%.
+However, because accuracy alone can be misleading in multiclass settings, especially if class distribution is imbalanced, we further consider Cohen’s Kappa and the Matthews Correlation Coefficient (MCC), both of which are 0.93.
 These metrics adjust for chance agreement and class imbalance, respectively.
-Additionally, the predicted probability distribution's RMSE and the MAE are 0.1205 and 0.0156, respectively.
-These low values indicate that the model's predicted probability distributions are highly confident and closely aligned with the true labels, even for misclassified samples.
-The overall metrics are presented in Table \ref{tab:overall_metrics}.
+The low RMSE and MAE values indicate that the model's predicted probability distributions are highly confident and closely aligned with the true labels, even for misclassified samples.
+The overall predicted probability distribution and result metrics are presented in Table \ref{tab:overall_metrics}.